+For secure email, see the ATNA STX: S/MIME Option, ITI TF-1: 9.2.6.5.

 ZIP over Email Response Option

 In this option the Portable Media Importer sends a response (MDN Based) to the Portable Media Creator to acknowledge that the Import operation of the Document Set(s) received was successful.